 Below is a patient with aneurysmal dilatation of the aortic root with anomalous origin of the right coronary artery from the left main trunk.
 The patient had hypertension and persistent atrial fibrillation.
 He complained of progressive dyspnea and decreased exercise tolerance.
-Over the last year, he developped exertional chest tightness walking up a flight of stairs.
+Over the last year, he developed exertional chest tightness walking up a flight of stairs.
 Nuclear stress test showed inferior and apical ischemia.
-Cardiac CT demonstrated an aortic root aneurysm measuring 5.4 cm and an anomalous take off of the RCA (upper image).
+Cardiac CT demonstrated an aortic root aneurysm measuring 5.4 cm and an anomalous take-off of the RCA (upper image).
 The RCA ran between the aorta and the pulmonary artery (lower image).
 Dr Eudailey performed a valve sparring Aortic Root replacement with RCA reimplantation and an Ascending Aortic replacement.

-What does cardiac CT show?
+What does a cardiac CT show?
 Congenital anomaly.

-Cardiac CT is one of the most useful technique in evaluating the origin and course of anomalous coronary arteries.
+Cardiac CT is one of the most useful techniques in evaluating the origin and course of anomalous coronary arteries.
 It is very important in determining the relationship of the coronary artery to the aorta and the pulmonary artery.
 It can also detect aneurysm of the pulmonary artery (below) and of the aorta.
 The pulmonary artery is dilated and measured 5.6 cms at his largest point.
 The remaining pulmonary tree and the pulmonic valve are normal.

 In addition, cardiac CT is the most useful tool for the diagnosis of rare congenital abnormalities.
 Below is an example of an “unroofed” coronary sinus where the common wall between the coronary sinus and the left atrium is absent.
-This 3-D reconstruction demonstrate the 4 major pulmonary veins draining into the left atrium, the abnormal left superior vena cava (at 11:00 o’clock) and the dilated coronary sinus (lower portion of the image).
+This 3-D reconstruction demonstrate the 4 major pulmonary veins draining into the left atrium, the abnormal left superior vena cava (at 11:00 o’clock), and the dilated coronary sinus (lower portion of the image).

 It is usually associated with an anomalous systemic venous return such as persistent left superior vena cava (yellow arrow).
 It is the rarest type of atrial septal defect ASD).
 The patients can complain of severe shortness of breath and sometimes symptoms of a right heart volume overload such as peripheral edema and even ascites.
-Our patient is a young women who complained of shortness of breath that has been progressively worst over the last year or two, sometimes present even at rest.
+Our patient is a young woman who complained of shortness of breath that has been progressively worst over the last year or two, sometimes present even at rest.
 She complained also of atypical chest pain and palpitations.

 As a child, she was reported to have a patent ductus arteriosus that closed spontaneously.
-The 2D echo showed enlargement of the right atrium and right ventricle with a pulmonary pressure estimated at 40-45 mmhg.
-Trans-Esophageal Echocardiogram was performed and showed a persistent left superior vena cava, a large coronary sinus and enlarged right sided cardiac chambers.
+The 2D echo showed enlargement of the right atrium and right ventricle with a pulmonary pressure estimated at 40-45 mmHg.
+Trans-Esophageal Echocardiogram was performed and showed a persistent left superior vena cava, a large coronary sinus, and enlarged right-sided cardiac chambers.
 A right heart cardiac catheterization was performed: Pulmonary artery pressure (PAP) 40/19, wedge pressure (PCWP) 17, right atrial pressure (RA) 8.
-Most interesting were the saturation measured: arterial 98%, superior vena cava (SVC) 80%, RA 94%!, Right ventricle (RV) 89%, PA 88%.
+Most interesting was the saturation measured: arterial 98%, superior vena cava (SVC) 80%, RA 94%!, Right ventricle (RV) 89%, PA 88%.
 Originally we thought we mistakenly mixed up the samples of blood.
 Cardiac CT provided the answers; unroofing of the coronary sinus into the left atrium.
 You can see the opening between the left atrium (LA) and the coronary sinus (CS).
 Our patient is scheduled for surgical repair by Dr. Clifton Lewis at BBH Princeton.

 What does cardiac CT show?
 Aortic valve disease.

-Cardiac CT has become a prerequisite imaging element in the evaluation of patient with severe aortic stenosis.
-For consideration for TAVR or trans-aortic valvular replacement, specific CT scan protocol typically includes imaging of the entire aorta.
+Cardiac CT has become a prerequisite imaging element in the evaluation of a patient with severe aortic stenosis.
+For consideration for TAVR or trans-aortic valvular replacement, a specific CT scan protocol typically includes imaging of the entire aorta.